csc-training/geocomputing/python/puhti/README.md

 ## Parallelel job

 We can also paralellize within Python.
 In this case Python code takes care of dividing the work to 3 processes running at the same time, one for each input file.
 Python has several packages for code parallelization, here examples `dask` are provided.
+Here are two examples for single-node (max 40 cores) and multi-node usage.

 * Please see Geocomputing course's [Dask section](https://csc-training.github.io/geocomputing_course/materials/parallel_python.html#dask) for more general introduction.

+The examples use [delayed functions](https://docs.dask.org/en/latest/delayed.html) from Dask to parallelize the workload.
+Typically, if a workflow contains a for-loop, it can benefit from delayed.
+Besides delayed functions Dask supports also several othe ways of parallelization, inc [Dask DataFrames](https://docs.dask.org/en/stable/dataframe.html) and [Dask Arrays](https://docs.dask.org/en/stable/array.html).
+For Dask DataFrames, see our [dask-geopandas example](../../dask_geopandas) and for Dask arrays [STAC example with Xarray](../../STAC).

 ### Single node example